skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 ##### What is a *missable item*?

 A missable item is an item which can no longer be purchased on Disc 4, for example because the shop selling it has changed its inventory or because it is no longer accessible.
-Once you reach Disc 4, you're left with whatever amount you brought before, if any, and any amount you may find/have found from chests or field icons.
+Once you reach Disc 4, you're left with whatever amount you bought before, if any, and any amount you may find/have found from chests or field icons.

 ##### What is the *perfect amount* to have?